prowler-cloud/prowler/README.md

 unset ACCOUNT_ID AWS_DEFAULT_PROFILE
 ```

-The `aws iam create-access-key` command will output the secret access key and the key id; keep these somewhere safe, and add them to `~/.aws/credentials` with an appropriate profile name to use them with prowler.
+The `aws iam create-access-key` command will output the secret access key and the key id; keep these somewhere safe, and add them to `~/.aws/credentials` with an appropriate profile name to use them with Prowler.
 This is the only time they secret key will be shown.
 If you lose it, you will need to generate a replacement.

+> [This CloudFormation template](iam/create_role_to_assume_cfn.yaml) may also help you on that task.

 ## Extras